 Twenty positions were created in 2013 to function as employment specialists (same classification as WP Job Service-Employment and Training Specialists A, B) to conduct business needs assessments, develop job matches, and place consumers in jobs.
-In 2016, DVR received approval for 9 permanent Business Service Consultant (BSC) positions.
-The employment specialists, called BSCs are proportionally distributed throughout the state with at least one BSC assigned to each WDA.
+The employment specialists, called BSC are proportionally distributed throughout the state with at least one BSC assigned to each WDA.